-The purpose of this page and to a larger extent this web site is to promote a youth centered approach to the organization and instruction of youth sports.
-At DYS, special emphasis is placed on the promotion of the game of soccer as a confidence builder, and a family oriented activity that provides for familial bonding, team work, and friendships.
+The purpose of Dorchester Youth Soccer is to promote and enhance the game of soccer for the youth of Dorchester and surrounding Boston communities.
+At DYS, special emphasis is placed on the promotion of the game as a confidence builder, and as a family-oriented activity that provides bonding, teamwork and friendships.

-- As parents, adhering to the following guidelines would go a long way in making you and your child's soccer experience a pleasant and enjoyable one.
+As parents, adhering to the following guidelines will go a long way in making your child's soccer experience an enjoyable one.

 - Always encourage your child, win or lose.

-- Do not set unrealistic goals for you and your child.
-You should be realistic of their physical ability.
+- Don't set unrealistic goals for your child.
+Be aware of their age and ability.

-- Do not live your athletic past or lack thereof through your child.
+- Don't live your athletic past or lack thereof through your child.

 - Encourage your child and the other children on the team by being their best fan and cheerleader.

 - Be a positive role model.
 Do not use foul or abusive language during games.

 - Leave the coaching to the coaches and do not "coach" your child from the sideline.
 Let coaches do their job.
 Communicate openly and kindly with them after the game ends if you disagree with their approach.
 Be respectful and show grace when they make mistakes.
 Remember that coaches are volunteers.

 - Stay away from goalkeepers while they are playing.
 All parents should be on one side of the field and the players and coach on the opposite side.
 Nobody should sit behind the nets.